nicofirst1/MotionBot/README.md

 `python ./src/Path.py`

+If you are having problem with the imports configure the *PYTHONPATH* using:

+`PYTHONPATH=. python src/main.py`

+In the main directory

 ### Telegram
 Fill the [token_psw file](./Resources/token_psw.txt) with your token on the first line and your password on the second line, for example: